Skip to content

 Merkle trees

-zkProver’s data is stored in the form of a special Sparse Merkle Tree (SMT), which is a tree that combines the concept of a Merkle Tree and that of a Patricia tree.
-The design is based on how the Sparse Merkle Trees are constructed and how they store keys and values.
+zkProver’s data is stored in the form of a special sparse Merkle tree (SMT), which is a tree that combines the concept of a Merkle tree and that of a Patricia trie.
+The design is based on how the sparse Merkle trees are constructed and how they store keys and values.

 Tip